jsgroth/CoffeePSX/README.md

 * Analog controllers and P2 inputs
 * More flexible memory card implementation (e.g. an option for whether to share across games or give each game its own emulated card)
 * Interrupts and synchronization modes for dot clock and HBlank timers

+## AVX2 Dependency

+The rasterizer makes very heavy use of x86_64 [AVX2](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions#Advanced_Vector_Extensions_2) instructions.
+These have been supported in Intel CPUs since Haswell (4th gen i3/i5/i7) and AMD CPUs since Zen (Ryzen 1000 series).
+There is a fallback rasterizer that does not use any x86_64 intrinsics but it is extremely slow and will probably not run 3D games at full speed.

 ## Build Dependencies (Linux)